Pinoccio/docs/ScoutCommands.md

 # led

-## led.blink(red, green, blue, milliseconds=500)
+## led.blink(red, green, blue, ms=500)
 Blink the LED with the values of *red*, *green*, and *blue*.
 Possible color values are between 0 and 255.
 Pass the optional fourth argument to change the blink duration, with a default of half a second.

 ## led.off()
 Turn off the LED.

-## led.red(milliseconds=0, continuous=0)
+## led.red(ms=0, continuous=0)
 Make the LED red.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.green(milliseconds=0, continuous=0)
+## led.green(ms=0, continuous=0)
 Make the LED green.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.blue(milliseconds=0, continuous=0)
+## led.blue(ms=0, continuous=0)
 Make the LED blue.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.cyan(milliseconds=0, continuous=0)
+## led.cyan(ms=0, continuous=0)
 Make the LED cyan.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.purple(milliseconds=0, continuous=0)
+## led.purple(ms=0, continuous=0)
 Make the LED purple.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.magenta(milliseconds=0, continuous=0)
+## led.magenta(ms=0, continuous=0)
 Make the LED magenta.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.yellow(milliseconds=0, continuous=0)
+## led.yellow(ms=0, continuous=0)
 Make the LED yellow.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.orange(milliseconds=0, continuous=0)
+## led.orange(ms=0, continuous=0)
 Make the LED orange.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.white(milliseconds=0, continuous=0)
+## led.white(ms=0, continuous=0)
 Make the LED white.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

-## led.torch(milliseconds=0, continuous=0)
+## led.torch(ms=0, continuous=0)
 Make the LED the Scout’s torch color.
-Set *milliseconds* to the number of milliseconds to be on if you want to blink the LED.
+Set *ms* to the number of milliseconds to be on if you want to blink the LED.
 Set *continuous* to 1 to make the LED blink continuously until you call another led command or led.off.

 ## led.sethex(hexValue)
 Set the LED to the *hexValue* given.
 Similar to HTML, “RRGGBB”, but no hash at the beginning.